Order, disorder and phase transitions in quantum many body systems: Equilibrium perturbation theory

 Remarkably, it is possible to properly resum the series of connected Feynman diagrams, by carefully taking into account the $(-1)^\pi$ signs in \eqref{-1pi}, in such a way that the resummed series is convergent.
 The basic observation is that

 By expanding the determinant, one obtains $n!$ terms, each of which corresponds to one specific pairing of the fermionic fields (i.e, to one `Feynman diagram'); each of these terms is bounded by $\|g\|_\infty^n$, so this expression can be bounded by $\|g\|_\infty^n n!$.
-However, one can do much better than this: if instead of expanding the determinant, we recall that it is equal to the product of its eigenvalues, we see that its absolute value typically scales like $({\rm const.})^n$, which is combinatorially better by a factor $1/n!$.
+However, one can do much better than this: if instead of expanding the determinant, one recalls that it is equal to the product of its eigenvalues, one sees that its absolute value typically scales like $({\rm const.})^n$, which is combinatorially better by a factor $1/n!$.
 This observation suggests that by grouping the sum over connected Feynman diagrams in determinant form (which should be possible, thanks to the $(-1)^\pi$ signs coming from the fermionic statistics), then one should be able to improve the bound derived above by a factor $({\rm const.})^n/n!$.
 The rough idea is to group together the connected Feynman diagrams sharing a common spanning tree, and then to resum the result of the pairings outside the spanning tree in the form of a determinant, to be bounded by $({\rm const.})^n$.
 Since the number of spanning trees over $n$ vertices is of the order $({\rm const.})^n n!$ for large $n$, this procedure seems in fact to improve the previous bound by the desired combinatorial factor.

-Of course, one needs to proceed with care, in order to avoid over-counting of the diagrams, when summing over the spanning trees.
-The key combinatorial formula was proposed long ago by Brydges, Battle and Federbush \cite{BF, Br, BrF}, later improved in collaboration with Kennedy \cite{BK}, and reads as follows: let $\Psi(P_i)$ be a shorthand for the quartic monomial associated with the $i$-th quartic vertex, i.e., $\Psi(P_i)= \psi^+_{(t_i,x_i)\sigma_i}\psi^-_{(t_i,x_i)\sigma_i}v_{\sigma_i\sigma'_i}(x_i-y_i) \psi^+_{(t_i,y_i)\sigma'_i}\psi^-_{(t_i,y_i)\sigma'_i}$, with $P_i$ the set of four labels (to be called `field labels') associated with the four creation/annihilation operators, then
+Of course, one needs to proceed with care, in order to avoid overcounting of the diagrams, when summing over the spanning trees.
+The key combinatorial formula was proposed long ago by Brydges, Battle and Federbush \cite{BF, Br, BrF}, later improved in collaboration with Kennedy \cite{BK}, and reads as follows: let $\Psi(P_i)$ be a shorthand for the quartic monomial associated with the $i$-th quartic vertex, {\it i.e.},